zeynepdincel/internship-projects/Number Guess/README.md

 This number is compared with the generated number and a new guess is requested.

 ## File Structure
-`Number Guess.sln`: is the c# file where the game codes are written.
+`Program.cs:` is the c# file where the game codes are written.